How do I find digital industry placements?

 Lots of charities need digital support in terms of working more efficiently and reaching clients or other stakeholders.
 Examples include the 1851 Trust and Royal Albert Memorial Museum (see the case study below).

 The Department for Education has hosted some industry placements and plans are being developed to host placements across the civil service, including in digital.

-- Royal Albert Memorial Museum - video case study
+- Royal Albert Memorial Museum digital case study (YouTube)

 General industry placement films